harryzhu/mlx-DeepDanbooru/README.md

 ## MLX Model

-This MLX DeepDanBooru Model implementation is from a PyTorch implementation of [AUTOMATIC1111/TorchDeepDanbooru](https://github.com/AUTOMATIC1111/TorchDeepDanbooru)
+This MLX DeepDanBooru Model implementation is inspired by a PyTorch implementation of [AUTOMATIC1111/TorchDeepDanbooru](https://github.com/AUTOMATIC1111/TorchDeepDanbooru)

 ## Installation